WHY IT MATTERS

 WHAT YOU CAN DO

-By making a few simple and cost-neutral choices when purchasing furniture, you can seize a valuable opportunity to improve indoor air quality, protect employees’ health, and broaden the market for safer products.
+By making a few targeted and cost-neutral choices when purchasing furniture, you can seize a valuable opportunity to improve indoor air quality, protect employees’ health, and broaden the market for safer products.

 - The single best way to protect yourself and your employees from harmful chemicals is NOT to purchase products containing them in the first place.
-Once these chemicals escape into the work environment, they are difficult to remove.
+Once these chemicals enter the work environment, they are difficult to remove.
+You can sign our pledge for Healthier Furniture Without Harmful Chemicals and join a community with over $150 million in purchasing power working to create safer spaces to live and work.

 - Consider refurbishing existing products with healthier materials (especially foam and fabrics) rather than purchasing new products.

-- Use one of the four easy methods below to specify healthier products:
+- Use one of these methods to specify healthier products:

 CEH has been an incredible partner and source of expertise.
 With their help and guidance, we were able to set environmental standards for our furniture and flooring purchases.
 These standards ensure that, going forward, our furniture and flooring purchases will be free of harmful toxins.
 We have communicated our standards with our vendors and, as a result, together we’re creating a healthier environment for our employees, our clients and the communities we serve.